canonical/k8s-snap/docs/src/snap/howto/security/disa-stig-assessment.md

 > PodSecurity admission controller is a component that validates and enforces
 > security policies for pods running within a Kubernetes cluster.
 It is
 > responsible for evaluating the security context and configuration of pods
 > against defined policies.
 >
 > To enable PodSecurity admission controller on Static Pods (kube-apiserver,
 > kube-controller-manager, or kube-schedule), the argument
 > "--feature-gates=PodSecurity=true" must be set.
 >
-> To enable PodSecurity admission controller on Kubelets, the featureGates
+> To enable PodSecurity admission controller on Kubelets, the feature gates
 > PodSecurity=true argument must be set.
 >
 > (Note: The PodSecurity feature gate is GA as of  v1.25.)